 Do bed bugs fly?
-People who are confused between bed bugs and other insects often ask this question, but the answer is no. Unlike other pests, bed bugs do not have the ability to fly.
+People who are confused between bed bugs and other insects often ask this question about how bed bugs move, but the answer is no. Unlike other pests, bed bugs do not have the ability to fly.
 Though they used to have front wings, these are now considered vestigial, which means these wings have lost their full function throughout time.
 Today, the front wings now look like small jointed pads that do not function except to wiggle from time to time when the bugs feed or move.

 How Do Bed Bugs Move?